ben-barbier/WP-Splash-Image/readme.txt

 * Update Documentation
 * Add option for "exclude" some pages (for flash conflict for exemple)
 * Resolve conflict with jquery.cycle.all.min.js (http://jquery.malsup.com/cycle/)
+* Add an information box indicating whether a new version of WSI exists.

 = Hy, can you add an option for open the Splash image ONLY on the first / Home page? = **NO !**